TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/_index.md

 - For the DIY’ers, the core features of The Things Stack are [open source](https://github.com/thethingsnetwork/lorawan-stack) and is available for local testing.

 {{% tts %}} is developed and maintained by [The Things Industries](https://thethingsindustries.com/).

+Now that we've covered some basics, let's go ahead and setup your first LoRaWAN network.